-Sales Training is a very key component of any salesperson’s success.
-If you are going to take people out of the field and away from their selling time where they earn their living, the training needs to be impactful and meaningful.
+Sales training is a very key component of any salesperson’s success.
+If you are going to take people out of the field and away from their selling time, where they earn their living, the training needs to be impactful and meaningful.
 It needs to be motivational and inspirational, the type that makes salespeople want to run through brick walls to get to their next sale.
-Too often it is scripted or comprises of the latest fad system when all that is required is a little common sense.
+Too often, it is scripted or comprises of the latest fad system when all that is required is a little common sense.
 Sales training is not product knowledge, but it is often confused with training for salespeople.
-When a new sales process or rule is put in place or a mandatory field is added to your trusty CRM system, it should not be billed as sales training when the Salesforce gets together.
+When a new sales process or rule is put in place or a mandatory field is added to your trusty CRM system, it should not be billed as sales training when the salesforce gets together.
 Sales training needs to be tactical, nothing else.

-Professional Athletes study video and thus their opposition every day of the season.
-They learn about the characteristics of their opponent, their tendencies and thus their skill and reactions to make them more successful.
+Professional Athletes study video and their opposition every day of the season.
+They learn about the characteristics of their opponent, their tendencies, and thus their skill and reactions to make them more successful.
 Those that embrace this the most and apply their art and talent, cash the biggest checks.
 Telling these very same athletes that another row of seats has been added to the arena they play in is nice to know but hardly germane to increasing their productivity in play.
 Sales is the very same.

-When was the last time your organization trained and discussed with you your Art?
+When was the last time your organization trained and discussed your art with you ?
 When was the last time you looked at the softer skills that really make your personality more successful?
-So much can be learned and carried sales call to sales call.
+So much can be learned and carried from sales call to sales call.
 What Psychological aspects of the selling process are you missing?
 What does it mean when your prospects act a certain way?
 Are you communicating in today’s environment the most effective way with the audience you are trying to reach?
 Are you practicing “Salesperson Insanity”?
 Doing the same thing over and over again and expecting a different result?

-Sales by its very nature should not be complicated.
-You have a need, I have a product, we meet, form a bond, and discuss the value that can be delivered, a product is sold, and a sale is made.
-At its simplest this is what happens.
-A commonsensical approach to selling that takes full advantage of your Art form and personality with an emphasis on as many soft skills as possible is the best recipe for success.
+Sales, by its very nature, should not be complicated.
+You have a need.
+I have a product.
+We meet, form a bond, and discuss the value that can be delivered.
+A product is sold, and a sale is made.
+At its simplest, this is what happens.
+A commonsensical approach to selling that takes full advantage of your art form and personality with an emphasis on as many soft skills as possible, is the best recipe for success.
 So, leave the role plays and video cameras at the door……. only sales professionals in here.

 Roger McNamara Bio: